Marker-Inc-Korea/AutoRAG/docs/source/nodes/prompt_maker/prompt_maker.md

 # 5. Prompt Maker

 ### 🔎 **Definition**
-**Prompt Maker** is a feature that compresses contents which have been retrieved and gone through a reranking process.
-This compression step is crucial for preparing the data to be efficiently processed by large language models (LLMs).

-### 🤸 **Benefits**
-The primary benefit of reranking is the enhanced prioritization of high-relevance contents.
-By performing a subsequent evaluation, reranking ensures that the most pertinent information is more accessible, improving the overall quality and relevance of the retrieved data.
-This process significantly aids in sifting through potentially vast amounts of information to highlight what is most useful for the query at hand.
+**Prompt Maker** is a module that makes a prompt from user query and retrieved contents.

 ## 🔢 **Parameters**
 ### **Overview**:
-This document serves as a guide for configuring parameters, strategies, and the `Config.yaml` file for various nodes within a system.
-It focuses particularly on the query expansion node but also provides insights applicable to other nodes.
+This document serves as a guide for configuring parameters, strategies, and the config YAML file for various nodes within a system.
 ### **Node Parameters**
-- **Not Applicable (N/A):** There are no direct node parameters specified for the query expansion node, indicating a focus on strategy-based configuration.
+- **None**
 ### **Strategy**
-**Performance Evaluation**: Like the Query_expansion node, the Prompt Maker node's performance cannot be measured by the result alone.
+**Performance Evaluation**: Like the query_expansion node, the Prompt Maker node's performance cannot be measured by the result alone.
-So, we evaluate the prompt, which is the result of the Prompt Maker node, using the Generator(llm).
+So, we evaluate the prompt, which is the result of the Prompt Maker node, using the generator (LLM).
-Therefore, the strategy sets the parameters needed to evaluate the answer of the Generator(LLM).
+Therefore, the strategy sets the parameters needed to evaluate the answer of the generator (LLM).
 ```{tip}
 Please refer to the parameter of [Generator Node](../generator/generator.md) for more details.
 ```

-#### **Key Parameters**:
+#### **Parameters**:

-1. **Metrics**: Metrics such as `bleu`,`meteor`, and `rouge` are used to evaluate the performance of the prompt maker process through its impact on generator(llm) outcomes.
+1. **Metrics**: Metrics such as `bleu`,`meteor`, and `rouge` are used to evaluate the performance of the prompt maker process through its impact on generator (llm) outcomes.
 2. **Speed Threshold**: `speed_threshold` is applied across all nodes, ensuring that any method exceeding the average processing time for a query is not utilized.
-This ensures efficiency and performance considerations are prioritized.
-3. **Genrator Modules**: The prompt maker node can utilize all modules and module parameters from the generator node, including:
+3. **Generator Modules**: The prompt maker node can utilize all modules and module parameters from the generator node, including:
-   - [llama_index_llm](../generator/llama_index_llm.md): with `llm` and `Additional LLM Parameters`(optional) parameters
+   - [llama_index_llm](../generator/llama_index_llm.md): with `llm` and additional llm parameters

 ### Example config.yaml file
 ```yaml